-Restriction-As-To-User (RATU) refers to the restriction on use of lands that can be incorporated in an instrument under Section 88B of the Conveyancing Act, 1919 as amended.
+Restriction-As-To-User (RATU) refers to the restriction on use of lands that can be incorporated in an instrument under Section 88B of the Conveyancing Act 1919 as amended.

-Road Authority is either the RTA, Council or a specified Public Authority as defined under the Roads Act (1993).
+Road Authority refers either to the RMS, Council or a specified Public Authority as defined under the Roads Act 1993.